 The NCEL continues to work on new ways to attract players and increase sales to expand net revenues.
-To this end, the NCEL developed a new five-year strategic plan beginning in fiscal year 2015.
-The NCEL is currently in year five of this five year plan.
+To this end, the NCEL developed a new five-year strategic for the years 2015-2020.

 The N.C.
 Education Lottery's strategic plan will guide its growth over the course of five years and is designed to ensure continued success in raising money for the good cause it serves - education in North Carolina.